Ihsan-Abdul/Identity-Lifecycle-Automation-Suite/03-Governance-Compliance/README.md

 - In this environment, SharePoint is used as a central location for business data.
 Allowing access from any device introduces risk.

-- This introduced the need for stricter, resource-specific controls beyond MFA alone.
+- This highlighted that MFA alone is insufficient for protecting sensitive resources.
+Additional controls based on device trust and application context are needed.

 ### RBAC Enforcement (SharePoint Access Control)